farshi/farshi.github.io/source/_posts/2015-04-24-amazon-aws-numbers-and-default-limits-facts.markdown

 comments: true
 categories: [Amazon , AWS , S3 , AWS Architecture Certificate]
 ---
 I've collected some information about default limits in AWS and other numerical facts from [Amazon AWS official website](http://aws.amazon.com/).
-May be you find it useful if you want to prepare for AWS architecture certification.
+May be you find it useful if you want to prepare for AWS architecture certification exam.
 This post my be updated in the future.

 * AWS is available in : 190 countries
 * Number of available regions: 11